 Edward DuBono (author of The Six Thinking Hats, The Use of Lateral Thinking and Serious Creativity) states, “Any successful person has chosen action against inaction.
 In any initiative or opportunity or pursuit, there is an element of risk.”

 But what if you think you’re not a risk taker?
 To that I’d say, sure you are!
 These days, just going out into the world on a daily basis is a risk (just look at the 2016 stats of the dangers of crossing the street!).
 Saying “yes” to one thing or “no” to another any day of the week can be risky.

 So (re)assess your risk history.
 Think back.
-List one risk you’ve taken or facilitated in each of these categories, for yourself and your association:
+List one risk you’ve taken or facilitated in each of these categories, for yourself and your organization:

 How long has it been since you took these risks?
 Did you list risks from 10 years ago or from a year ago?
 How long ago has it been since you took an exhilarating chance?
 If it’s been too long, perhaps now, at the start of 2017, is a terrific time to write a new page.
 For each of the risks you’ve identified, ask yourself:

-- What set of circumstances and what thinking allowed or inspired me/our association to take this chance?
+- What set of circumstances and/or what thinking allowed or inspired me/our organization to take this chance?

 - What had to happen around or to me/us before I/we were willing to take this risk?

 Brainstorm your responses.
-Consciously look for patterns of personal and/or association behaviour and circumstances.
+Consciously look for patterns of personal and/or organization behaviour and circumstances.